acotty/CB_GDBMI_PLUGIN/Readme.md

 * 25MAR2022 Done - Update logged data to be more readable/understanding
 * 25MAR2022 Fixed - removed array watch limit of 100
 * 25MAR2022 Fixed - updates of array items > 9
+* 26MAR2022 Fixed - display of structures with multiple depths now working